Azure/llmops-gha-demo/docs/e2e_llmops_with_promptflow.md

 ## Deploy Prompt Flow in AzureML with GitHub Actions

-This scenario includes prebuilt workflows for two approaches to deploying a trained model, batch scoring or a deploying a model to an endpoint for real-time scoring.
-You may run either or both of these workflows to test the performance of the model in your Azure Machine Learning workspace.
+This scenario includes prebuilt workflows for deploying a model to an endpoint for real-time scoring.
+You may run the workflow to test the performance of the model in your Azure Machine Learning workspace.

 ### Online Endpoint